J3diHunt3r/Task2/README.md

 This runs the app in a proper production format so that you can have the best outcome.

 ### ` Purpose of the task`
--Todo list
+- Todo list
--Submit data to a list
+- Submit data to a list
--Filter the list
+- Filter the list
--Complete or not complete tasks
+- Complete or not complete tasks
--Collect data from a server using Axios
+- Collect data from a server using Axios
--Delete a task from the list
+- Delete a task from the list
--Edit a task from the list
+- Edit a task from the list

-The following libraries needed to be installed -Material ui/Core and Icons
+#The following libraries needed to be installed
+- Material ui/Core and Icons
--Axios for the server to localhost connection
+- Axios for the server to localhost connection

 We also had to show our knowledge about Typescript, useState and useEffect: